-If you wish to have more than two DNS servers, click Advanced, the DNS tab and then configure them using Add.
+If you have previously configured DNS servers, click Advanced and then the DNS tab to order them.

 - 8. Click OK to close the Internet Protocol (TCP/IP) Properties window. - 9.
 Click OK to close the Local Area Connection Properties window. - 10.
 Turn on your ZyWALL and restart your computer (if prompted).